IBM-Cloud/ansible-collection-ibm/docs/ibm_is_lb_listener_policy.rst

     (Required for new resource) Load Balancer Listener Policy

+  listener (True, str, None)
+    (Required for new resource) Listener ID

+  target_https_redirect_uri (False, str, None)
+    Target URI where traffic will be redirected

   target_https_redirect_listener (False, str, None)
     ID of the listener that will be set as http redirect target

-  listener (True, str, None)
+  action (True, str, None)
-    (Required for new resource) Listener ID

-  priority (True, int, None)
-    (Required for new resource) Listener Policy Priority
+    (Required for new resource) Policy Action

-  target_id (False, str, None)
+  rules (False, list, None)
-    Listener Policy Target ID
+    Policy Rules

   target_http_status_code (False, int, None)